You’ve tried everything.

-Bariatric surgery definitely leads to weight loss, but does it lead to key improvements in inflammatory profile of a patient?
+Bariatric surgery definitely leads to weight loss, but does it lead to key improvements in the inflammatory profile of a patient?

 So far, the research I’ve reviewed says no.

-Metabolically, the weight loss from bariatric surgery appears to be partly related to increased release of insulin, which improves sugar management and provides an alternative to problematic prescription drugs.
+Metabolically, the weight loss from bariatric surgery appears to be partly related to the increased release of insulin, which improves sugar management and provides an alternative to problematic prescription drugs.

 A class of drugs known as thiazolidinediones (Avandia, Actos, Rezulin) have been used similarly in the past to raise insulin sensitivity, but have been associated with potentially serious risks to cardiovascular and liver health and urged off the market and may only still offer benefit to those individuals with type 2 diabetes who have already suffered a heart attack (34).